EJFleet/PP2/README.md

 * Clicked answer-button not reverting back to its original state when the next question is displayed, in mobile view only.

+  Solved by:
-  Solved by: using javaScript to construct the buttons each time the displayQuestion() function is called, rather than setting them in HTML.
+  1.  using javaScript to construct the buttons each time the displayQuestion() function is called, rather than setting them in HTML;
+  2.  using a media query to only use the :hover pseudoclass on devices that can use hover.

 * Button text showing up as blue on iPhone.